VilledeMontreal/hochelaga/source/_patterns/02-organisms/10-sidebar/01-sidebar-block.md

 title: Sidebar block and variable content
 ---

 A list of content blocks for the sidebar.
-A bunch of variants and themeatic blocks are represented.
+A bunch of variants and thematic blocks are represented.

-On the json side of things, there are a bunch of things to watchout for in terms of modifier classes.
-Have a look at 01-base-page-portal.json of an idea.

 ### Questions and issues

 * There is a 96% width directive for all forms in sidebars.
 If this causes issues and overides are needed, sidebar forms will need classes.
 * Responsibeve bahavious has to be implemented for the medium breakpoint, when the column narrows.
 Problems arise with right side icons, then.
 Have a look at teasers and cards for inspiration.
-*

 ### Links

 * Links are always black, in sidebars, to make them the brand color, add the .brand modifier class;
-* The hover effect provides an undeline, that is it for a difference from surrounding inline elements;
+* The hover effect provides an underline, that is it for a difference from surrounding inline elements;
 * Icons for links with icons are always the brand color